2joephillips/2joephillips.github.io/_project/hillwood-home-team-marketing-and-website-design.md

     <div class="portfolio-entry-content">
       <p>
         With 10 year experience in selling homes in Buford, GA, I was able to help HillWood Home Team refresh their brand through a new website and marketing materials that showcase their services.
 The goal of the project was to highlight the major services they provide and create a interactive site that provided at its core MLS search.
-The [&hellip;]
+The
       </p>
     </div>
   </div>